Is Fracking Bad for the Environment? (All You Need to Know!)

 1. Water Supply

-Fracking uses billions of gallons of water each year and operations are known to deplete water sources.
+Fracking uses billions of gallons of water yearly, and operations are known to deplete water sources.

 While the amount of water used in the first 12 months of production is less than half the amount used in coal extraction, after the first 12 months, the amount of water needed for production increases immensely, often exceeding that of coal.

-The water consumption associated with fracking reduces the amount of water available to local residents, especially in areas where water availability is already low.
-If sufficient water is not available, then it needs to be transported, which has related environmental concerns.
+The water consumption associated with fracking reduces the water available to residents, especially in areas with low water availability.
+If sufficient water is unavailable, it needs to be transported, which has related environmental concerns.

 2. Chemical Spills

-Fluid leaks and chemical spills can happen throughout the fracking process.
-For example, during transportation, the mixing and pumping of fracturing fluids, and the storage and disposal of used fracturing fluid and wastewater.
-Spills can be harmful to waterways, soil, and ecosystems.
+Fluid leaks and chemical spills can occur throughout the fracking process, including during transportation, mixing and pumping fracturing fluids, and storing and disposing of used fracturing fluid and wastewater.
+Spills can harm waterways, soil, and ecosystems.

 3. Oil and Gas Spills

 Wells must be properly constructed to withstand intense temperature and pressure fluctuations.
-Like any extractive activity, there are risks and it is a possibility that oil, gas and fracking fluids could leak.
+Like any extractive activity, there are risks, and there is a possibility that oil, gas, and fracking fluids could leak.
 Spills and leaks can lead to drinking water contamination and other related environmental issues.

 4. Surface Water and Groundwater Contamination

 The chemicals used in fracking are toxic and can contaminate local water supplies on the surface and in the ground.
-During drilling, it is possible for chemicals to leak into the groundwater.
-Underground supplies can also be contained through the migration of gas and fracking fluid.
+During drilling, chemicals can leak into the groundwater.
+Underground supplies can also be contained through gas and fracking fluid migration.

 Drinking water near fracking sites has proven to contain dangerous levels of methane.

-When the water mixture, containing chemicals and sand, comes back to the surface, it is possible for it to be contaminated with heavy metals and other toxins.
-This wastewater needs to be properly disposed of to ensure that it does not contaminate surface water or groundwater.
+When the water mixture containing chemicals and sand returns to the surface, it can be contaminated with heavy metals and other toxins.
+This wastewater needs to be properly disposed of to ensure that it does not contaminate surface or groundwater.

 5. Increased Seismicity